sam2829/project-4-royal-sam/README.md

 **Full Review Page**

-If the user clicks on a review and are not logged in they are able to view the review in full, what comments have been made and how many comments there are.
+If the user clicks on a review and are not logged in, they are able to view the review in full, what comments have been made and how many comments there are.

 Desktop: